KlipperScreen/KlipperScreen/docs/Configuration.md

 # Define the moonraker host/port if different from 127.0.0.1 and 7125
 moonraker_host: 127.0.0.1
 moonraker_port: 7125
+# Moonraker API key if this is not connecting from a trusted client IP
+moonraker_api_key: False

 # Invert axis in move panel.
 Default is False.
 Change to true to invert
 invert_x: False